-Ninder Johal, CEO of Nachural Group and Henrietta Brealey, CEO of Greater Birmingham Chambers of Commerce – the youngest CEO of the Chamber on record - will be joining Sarah in a live webinar on Tuesday 15 June at 4pm to discuss whether it is true that millennials need constant praise and feedback and that boomers will be resistant to change, or whether this is just a stereotype.
+Ninder Johal, CEO of Nachural Group and Henrietta Brealey, CEO of Greater Birmingham Chambers of Commerce – the youngest CEO of the Chamber on record - joined Sarah in a live webinar on Tuesday 15 June at 4pm to discuss whether it is true that millennials need constant praise and feedback and that boomers will be resistant to change, or whether this is just a stereotype.

 Sarah Walker-Smith said: “As the life expectancy and retirement age increases, so does the span of ages in the workplace.
 With greater technology and fast-paced lives it’s thought that priorities, mind set and culture differences between generations are shifting quicker than ever.